Arquetipo28/gcloud-workflows/README.md

     source: [source-file]
 ```

-* `assignationStep` property defines the name of the step that will contain the variables assignation, it can be defined globally for all workflows or singularly to apply on one specific workflow
+* `assignationStep` property defines the name of the step that will contain the variables assignation, it can be defined globally for all workflows or locally to apply on one specific workflow

 **Example Workflow**
 ```yaml